The Board’s primary role is to represent shareholders and to promote and protect the interests of Shareholders by governing the Company.

 The Company Secretary is charged with facilitating the Company’s corporate governance processes and so holds primary responsibility for ensuring that the Board processes and procedures run efficiently and effectively.
-The Company Secretary is accountable to the Board, through the Chairman, on all governance matters and reports directly to the Chairman as the representative of the Board.
+The Company Secretary is accountable to the Board, through the Chair, on all governance matters and reports directly to the Chair as the representative of the Board.
 The Company Secretary is appointed and dismissed by the Board and all Directors have as of right access to the Company Secretary.

 The tasks of the Company Secretary shall include: